notzekkie/zekkie-engine/README.md

-# zekkies-engine
+# zekkie's engine
-stupid fuckign fnf engine
+to do list
+- import the fnf assets
+- find language and library to start